Kubernetes Load Balancing with MetalLB

 $ kubectl logs controller-7cf77c64fb-5dnpw -n metallb-system

-If no errors are present, we can deem the installation process succesfull.
+If no errors are present, we can deem the installation a success.

 Install Nginx ingress controller